pommicket/bootstrap/01/README.md

 00 00 00 00 00 00 00 00
 00 00 40 00 00 00 00 00
 00 00 00 00 00 00 00 00
-00 00 03 00 00 00 00 00
+00 00 08 00 00 00 00 00
-00 00 03 00 00 00 00 00
+00 00 08 00 00 00 00 00
 00 10 00 00 00 00 00 00
 </code></pre>

-This is at the position for `||`, and it contains the ELF header.
+This is at the position for `||`, and it contains an ELF header.
 One thing you might notice is that we decided that each entry is 8 bytes long, but this one is 0x79 = 121 bytes long!
 It's okay, our code doesn't actually check that we're using less than 8 bytes of data, but it means that the entries for certain commands, e.g. `}\n` will land right in the middle of the data for the ELF header.
 But by a lucky coincidence, all those entries actually land on 0 bytes, so they'll just be treated as unrecognized (as they should be).
-So it's all good.

 ## limitations